zoometh/iconr/cran-comments.md

 This is the second resubmission, responding to feedback from Uwe Ligges after the first resubmission

-* Thanks, but please write the url in the form <https://hal.archives-ouvertes.fr/hal-02913656>
+* Write the url in the form <https://hal.archives-ouvertes.fr/hal-02913656>
   + Done

 ## Resubmission 1